hydrodog/nutritionforkandspoon/README.md

 This project is created in order to create a single unified database of nutrition to facilitate eating healthily.
 People with kidney stones need to track oxalates and make sure they are getting enough calcium.
 People with diabetes need to be able to track sugar and glycemic index.
 People on various diets want to track calories and nutrition.
 This project aims to collate all this data into a single clean JSON file for foods.

 USDA has a great database for processed foods and nutritional content, but I could not find raw fruits and vegetables.
+It is obviously there, but has to be found.
 The Canadian equivalent has a database released as multiple csv files but it is denormalized, so code will have to be written to generate a combined query.

 Harvard has a good site summarizing nutritional requirements and upper limits for many common nutrients.
 I also found an NIH publication that summarizes all the research including minerals not even listed on the Harvard site, with much more information on methodology than most people (including me) would ever want to know.
 The sources are listed in each file that uses them.